Top Project Management Tools for Developers in 2026: Honest Reviews & Comparisons

 - Great free tier for small projects

-- Part of Atlassian ecosystem (Jira integration available)
+- Part of the Atlassian ecosystem (integrates with Jira)

 - Low cognitive overhead